chengongpp/go-optimization-guide/docs/01-common-patterns/gc.md

 ## Weak References in Go

-Go 1.24 introduced the `weak` package, which offers a safer and standardized way to create weak references.
-Weak references allow you to reference an object without preventing it from being garbage collected.
-In typical garbage-collected systems, holding a strong reference to an object ensures that it remains alive.
-This can lead to unintended memory retention—especially in caches, graphs, or deduplication maps—where references are kept long after the object is actually needed.
+Go 1.24 added the `weak` package, providing a standardized way to create weak references—pointers that don’t keep their target objects alive.
+In garbage-collected systems like Go, strong references extend an object’s lifetime: as long as something points to it, it won’t be collected.
+That’s usually what you want, but in structures like caches, deduplication maps, or object graphs, this can lead to memory staying alive much longer than intended.
+Weak references solve that by allowing you to refer to an object without blocking the GC from reclaiming it when nothing else is using it.

 A weak reference, by contrast, tells the garbage collector: “you can collect this object if nothing else is strongly referencing it.”
 This pattern is important for building memory-sensitive data structures that should not interfere with garbage collection.